BernieO/calcardbackup/README.md

 This is exactly the same command as above but with long options instead of short options.

 3. `./calcardbackup -c /etc/calcardbackup.conf`
 Use configuration file /etc/calcardbackup.conf (`-c /etc/calcardbackup.conf`).
 Parameters for desired behaviour have to be given in that file (see [examples/calcardbackup.conf.example](examples/calcardbackup.conf.example)).
 Don't give any other command line options in this case, because they will be ignored (except for `-b|--batch`).

-4. `./calcardbackup /var/www/nextcloud -b -d .%d.%H -z -e /home/tom/key -o /media/data/backupfolder/ -u /etc/calcardbackupusers -i -r 15`
-Suppress output except for path to the backup (`-b`), use file name extension .DD.HH (`-d .%d.%H`), zip backup (`-z`), encrypt the zipped backup with using the first line in file /home/tom/key as encryption-key (`-e /home/tom/key`), save backup in folder /media/data/backupfolder/ (`-o /media/data/backupfolder/`), only back up items of usernames given in file /etc/calcardbackupusers (`-u /etc/calcardbackupusers`), include users' shared address books/calendars (`-i`) and delete all backups older than 15 days (`-r 15`).

-5. `./calcardbackup`
+4. `./calcardbackup`
 Use file calcardbackup.conf in the script's directory as configuration file.
 This is basically the same as example no.3, but with the default location of the configuration file.

+5. `./calcardbackup /var/www/nextcloud -b -d .%d.%H -z -e /home/tom/key -o /media/data/backupfolder/ -u /etc/calcardbackupusers -i -r 15`
+Suppress output except for path to the backup (`-b`), use file name extension .DD.HH (`-d .%d.%H`), zip backup (`-z`), encrypt the zipped backup with using the first line in file /home/tom/key as encryption-key (`-e /home/tom/key`), save backup in folder /media/data/backupfolder/ (`-o /media/data/backupfolder/`), only back up items of usernames given in file /etc/calcardbackupusers (`-u /etc/calcardbackupusers`), include users' shared address books/calendars (`-i`) and delete all backups older than 15 days (`-r 15`).

 6. `sudo ./calcardbackup /var/snap/nextcloud/current/nextcloud -p`
 This example is for [nextcloud-snap](https://github.com/nextcloud/nextcloud-snap) users. *calcardbackup* will use the cli utility from nextcloud-snap to access the database (`-p`) and backup all calendars/addressbooks found in the database.

+7. `./calcardbackup /var/www/nextcloud -ltm 30 -r 180`
+Keep all backups for the last 30 days, but keep only backups created on mondays for the time before (`-ltm 30`) and remove all backups older than 180 days (`-r 180`).
+__NOTE__: make sure backups are also created on mondays when using option `-ltm`

-7. `./calcardbackup /var/www/nextcloud -g -u /etc/calcardbackupusers -s -i`
+8. `./calcardbackup /var/www/nextcloud -g -u /etc/calcardbackupusers -s -i`
 Use the deprecated method and get the addressbook/calendar files via https-request from the ownCloud/Nextcloud webinterface (`-g`, deprecated), find usernames and according cleartext passwords of users to be backed up in file /etc/calcardbackupusers (`-u calcardbackupusers`, mandatory with option -g), tell *calcardbackup* that the server is using a selfsigned certificate (`-s`, only needed with option -g) and include shared items (`-i`).
 The backup will be saved as compressed `*.tar.gz` file named `calcardbackup-YYYY-MM-DD.tar.gz` (default) in folder `./backups/` (default).
-__NOTE__: using option `-g` is deprecated and not recommended anymore, due to the mandatory file with user credentials and other drawbacks (see below)!
+__NOTE__: using option `-g` is deprecated and not recommended anymore, due to the mandatory file with user credentials and other drawbacks (see [About Option -g|--get-via-http](#about-option--g----get-via-http))!

 ## Nextcloud-snap Users

 If you are running [Nextcloud-Snap](https://github.com/nextcloud/nextcloud-snap), you have to use option `-p|--snap` to tell *calcardbackup* to use the cli utility `nextcloud.mysql-client` from the snap package.
 In order for this to work, *calcardbackup* has to be run with `sudo` (even running as root without `sudo` will fail).
 As path to Nextcloud use the path to the configuration files of nextcloud.
 In a standard installation this would be `/var/snap/nextcloud/current/nextcloud`.
 See [usage example no.6](#usage-examples).

 ## Considerations about Encryption

 If you want to use the included encryption possibility, be aware that:
-- the files are encrypted by GnuPG, AES256 with the passphrase given in a separate file
+- the files are encrypted by [GnuPG](https://gnupg.org/), [AES256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) with the passphrase given in a separate file
 - the passphrase is stored in a file.
 Other users with access to the server might be able to see the passphrase.
 - *calcardbackup* is designed to run without user interaction, so there can't be a rock solid encryption.
 I consider the offered one as sufficient in most cases though.
 - if you need rock solid encryption, don't let *calcardbackup* encrypt the backup.
 Instead, encrypt it yourself.